alkurowska/BESE394E_course/Project/QC/readme.md

-# Hi-C
+# QC
 ### Hi-C quality evaluation
-As data is processed using the Juicer pipeline, summary statistics are saved in the inter.txt and inter_30.txt files.
-This file provides a wide range of statistics.
-There are a few we would like to highlight as the most important for assessing an overall HiC data quality.
+As data is processed using the Juicer pipeline, summary statistics are saved in the inter.txt (for MAPQ > 0) and inter_30.txt (for MAPQ > 30) files.
+These file provide a wide range of statistics.
+There are a few that we would like to highlight as the most important for assessing an overall Hi-C data quality.

 #### 1. Load libraries
 ```